teshna01/RN-Game-Dana/README.md

 npm install
 ```
 ### Step Three
-run ios or android version(you also can run with Android Studio or xCode)
+run ios or android version(you can also run with Android Studio or xCode)

 ```
 react-native android/ios
 ```
-## Versions
+## Dependencies

   ```
-  "version": "0.0.1"
   "dependencies": {
     "react": "^15.1.0",
     "react-native": "^0.27.2"
   }
   ```